 Attracting qualified talent is a core goal of HR teams throughout the world.
-In this competitive hiring landscape, it can be especially difficult for companies to stand out from the competition.
-If you want to stand out, you need to hire quality talent to help get you there.
-Waiting for candidates to come to you won’t get results, so we’ve gathered a few of the best tips for sourcing candidates.
+This competitive hiring landscape can be especially challenging for companies to stand out from the competition.
+If you want to stay competitive, you need to source quality talent that is screened and ready for positions in the future.
+But waiting for these qualified passive candidates to reply to your outreach may not fill your pipeline quick enough, so we’ve gathered our favorite candidate sourcing strategies.

-Communication with your hiring manager is important throughout the entire candidate sourcing process.
-This is necessary to ensure you’re on the same page regarding what a strong candidate looks like.
-Not only will this verify your team is sourcing quality talent, this also allows you to fine tune your search criteria based on the team’s feedback.
-When sourcers are not included in these conversations, it reduces the effectiveness and overall cohesion of your team.For many companies, re-engaging #candidates is a missed opportunity.
-Learn why 99% of companies aim to re-engage candidates.Click to Tweet
+Communication with your hiring manager is essential throughout the entire candidate sourcing process.
+You need to ensure you’re on the same page and calibrate effectively for your ideal, strong candidate profile.
+This verifies your team is sourcing quality talent and allows you to fine-tune your search criteria based on the team’s feedback.
+When sourcers are removed from these conversations, it reduces your team’s effectiveness and overall cohesion.#DYK that 82% of employers rate employee #referrals as the best ROI for quality #hires?
+Find out more #CandidateSourcing strategies on @IQTalent’s latest blog:Click to Tweet

-Organizations can expand their talent pool 10 times by recruiting through their employees’ networks.
+Organizations can expand their talent pool significantly by recruiting through their employees’ networks.
 Run sourcing sessions with your team to see if anyone in your employees’ networks would be a good fit for one of your open positions.
-For IQTalent Partners, this is our number 1 source of candidates!

 Perfect Your Outreach Messages

-You’ve worked hard to source the right candidates, but that doesn’t matter if they won’t engage with you.
+You’ve worked hard to source the best candidates, but that doesn’t matter if they won’t engage with you.
 Here are a few rules to follow:

-- Lead with a subject line that will make the candidate want to open and read your message – make it about the candidate, not their or your role.
+- Lead with a subject line that draws attention – make it about the candidate, not you.

-- Keep the message open and focused on the candidate – something like “Tell me about what you're looking for in order to make a move.”
+- Keep the message open and focused on the candidate – for example, use something like, “Tell me about what you're looking for to make a move.”

-- Personalize your message with relevant information you found about them
+- Personalize your message — use relevant information you found about the candidate

 Follow Up With Candidates Who Don’t Respond

-Did you know follow-ups can actually be more effective than the first email you send?
-You can send candidates company news, congratulate them on work milestones, wish them a happy birthday, ask them how big projects went and even congratulate them on new jobs.
-Even if these check-ins don’t yield immediate results, you want to stay top of mind with your best candidates so you’re the first to know when they’re ready to make a move.
-Plus, even if they’re not interested, they may refer someone who would be a great fit.
-This “polite persistence” is an effective way to keep candidates in the loop while also continuing to build a strong relationship with them.
-The difference here is you’re not spamming the candidate; you’re working to build a healthy connection for possible future opportunities.
+Did you know follow-ups can be more effective than the first email you send?
+You can send candidates company news, congratulate them on work milestones, wish them a happy birthday, ask them how big projects went, and congratulate them on new jobs.
+Even if these check-ins don’t yield immediate results, you want to stay top of mind with your best candidates, so you’re the first to know when they’re ready to make a move.
+Rather than spamming the candidate, you’re working to build a healthy connection for possible future opportunities.

-Two things for companies to consider are how long it takes a candidate to apply to any given open position and how many clicks it takes a candidate to fill out an application.
-Overall, recruiters should be able to put themselves in the candidate’s shoes to ensure best practices are in play.
-For example, your career site should display accurately both on mobile and through desktop and an organization’s job applications shouldn’t include any unnecessary questions.
+Companies should consider two things: how long it takes a candidate to apply to any given position and how many clicks it takes to fill out an application.
+Overall, recruiters should put themselves in the candidate’s shoes to ensure best practices are in play to simplify the application process.
+For example, your career site should display accurately both on mobile and through desktop, and an organization’s job applications shouldn’t include any unnecessary questions.

 Utilize Social Sourcing

-To build a strong social sourcing program, recruiters should invite employees to share company news and job openings across their personal social accounts.
-Today’s technologies allow employees to seamlessly opt into set it and forget it job publishing where company information can be shared simultaneously.
+To build a robust social sourcing program, recruiters should invite employees to share company news and job openings across their social accounts.
 When organizations tap into their employee networks, they increase brand awareness and expand candidate reach.

 Organizations don’t need to look far to recruit and source candidates.
 A company’s current employees have the potential to be their best hiring tool.
-Hiring Insights found that 88% of employers rate employee referrals above all other sources for quality hires - fulfilling job requirements quicker, staying longer and referring other candidates.
+82% of employers rate employee referrals as the best ROI for quality hires.
+Employee referrals tend to fulfill job requirements quicker, stay longer, and refer other strong candidates.
 By building an employee referral program, recruiters can hire top talent and avoid backfilling roles.

-Resumes are by nature imperfect and poor representations of a person’s experience and capabilities, so don’t read resumes – scan them.
-If you can’t absolutely disqualify/rule out a candidate based on reviewing their resume in 10 seconds, pick up the phone and call them - you might be surprised.
-You’ll call people you would not likely have called before, and you’ll find out that some of those candidates actually do have the skills and experience you need.
+Resumes are by nature imperfect and an inadequate representation of a person’s experience and capabilities.
+Don’t spend too much time reading resumes – scan them.
+If you can’t rule out a candidate based on reviewing their resume in 10 seconds, pick up the phone and call them - you might be surprised.
+You’ll call people you would not likely have called before, and you’ll find out that some of those candidates do have the skills and experience you need.

-What many fail to understand is that resumes are more than just a pdf, a document or a sheet of paper about work history, skills and training.
+Many recruiters fail to understand that resumes are more than just a pdf, a document, or a sheet of paper about work history, skills, and training.
 They’re people!
-While it’s easy to lose sight of that fact in today’s digital landscape if you find yourself scanning a search result that appears to be under or over-qualified, remember to not make assumptions about candidates based on their resume/profile.
-Additionally, understand that people who are in fact too junior or too senior for your current needs might fit future roles.
-Finally, people who are either too junior or too senior for a particular position might work with or know someone who is an exact match.
+While it’s easy to lose sight of that fact in today’s digital landscape, remember not to make assumptions about candidates based on their resumes.
+Additionally, understand that people who are too junior or too senior for your current needs might fit future roles.

 Run Multiple Searches Across Multiple Sources

-No matter how strong your sourcing skills, you should always run multiple searches.
-It’s impossible for one Boolean search to find all qualified candidates.
-It is also critical to leverage every resource you have available to you.
-You may be in love with LinkedIn, but the best candidates for that special position you’re working on may be hidden in your ATS.
-The key figure to note here is to maintain an adaptable mindset.
-It can be easy to lose yourself down the rabbit hole searching across multiple platforms.
-Keep a list of what stands out to you across your searches to help keep yourself organized.84% of candidates say they would consider leaving their current jobs if a company with an excellent corporate reputation offered them another role.
-Learn more about candidate #sourcing with tips from @IQTalent:Click to Tweet
+No matter how strong your sourcing skills are, you should always run multiple searches.
+One Boolean search can’t find all qualified candidates.
+It is also critical to leverage every resource you have available.
+You may be in love with LinkedIn, but it may hide the best candidates for the position.
+It is easy to lose yourself down the rabbit hole searching across multiple platforms — you need to stay adaptable.
+Keep a list of what stands out to you across your searches to help keep yourself organized.@IQTalent breaks down #CandidateSourcing strategies in their latest blog.
+Which strategy works best for your organization?
+Find out more:Click to Tweet

-Despite popular opinion to the contrary, job board resume databases are not filled with desperate, low-quality candidates.
+Despite popular opinion, job board resume databases are not filled with desperate, low-quality candidates.
 If your experience suggests otherwise, perhaps it’s your searches or your search strategy.
-And if you’re the type who believes that the job board resume databases are filled with “active” candidates, you might be surprised to know that approximately 75-80% of all resumes in the major job board resume databases are dated over 30 days old.
-Some are 2-4+ years old.
+Suppose you’re the type who believes that the job board resume databases are filled with “active” candidates.
+In that case, you might be surprised to know that approximately 75-80% of all resumes in the major job board resume databases are dated over 30 days old.
+Some are even 2-4+ years old.

-Since the majority of people apply online, it’s important to ensure that your online platform is up-to-date across all channels that talent might be researching you.
-Have you Googled your own brand to see what pops up?
-Optimizing your online presence is one of the essential ways of sourcing candidates.
+Since most people apply online, it’s crucial to ensure your online platform is up-to-date across all channels that talent might be researching you.
+Have you Googled your brand to see what pops up?
+Optimizing your online presence is one of the fundamental ways to sourcing candidates.

-Reaching out to co-workers on the team you’re hiring for will help you better understand the responsibilities and work environment of the position.
-These insights will provide an opportunity to enhance the job description when talking to candidates which will end up helping each person visualize themselves in the role.
-Software like Microsoft Teams helps simplify this process so you can quickly gather feedback and add it to your project.
+Reaching out to co-workers on the team you’re hiring for will help you better understand the position’s responsibilities and work environment.
+These insights provide an opportunity to enhance the job description when talking to candidates, helping them visualize themselves in the role.
+Software like Microsoft Teams helps simplify this process to gather feedback and add it to your project quickly.